dschult/sogen/simulation/readme_junrui.txt

 4.2 Create oscillation information.

-Store some good parameter sets in a params file "set.params".
+Store some good parameter sets from "output2.txt" in a params file "set.params".

 Modify structs.cpp and io.cpp so that concentration level mRNA of her1 will be printed.